Pilates in Liverpool Street

-How Pilates Revolutionized the Healthcare Industry:
+How Pilates Classes in Liverpool Street Revolutionised the Healthcare Industry?

 - The practice of Pilates was developed in the early 20th century by Joseph Hubertus Pilates, a German physical trainer after whom the practice was named.
-Initially, the method was called “Contrology”, which was influenced by the ancient form of yoga.
+Initially, the method was called “Contrology”, and was influenced by the ancient form of yoga.

 - The method of “Contrology” was designed to help grow the process of stretching and strengthening the core stamina of the human body.
 The process also helps in achieving perfect body alignment.